 ^{} I would like to dedicate this paper to the memory of Hideki Zamma, who left us in March 2016.
-This paper would not have existed without the extensive conversation that I had with him about rendaku during the writing of Kawahara & Zamma (2016).
-I am also grateful to Jason Shaw, who inspired me to think seriously about the impact of orthography on phonological representations.
-Many thanks to three anonymous Glossa reviewers and the associate editors for their encouraging comments.
+This paper would not have existed without the extensive conversation I had with him.
+Thanks to Jason Shaw for his inspiration.
+Many thanks to three anonymous reviewers and the associate editor for their encouraging comments.
 Donna Erickson and Helen Stickney provided helpful proofreading support.